dbt-labs/docs.getdbt.com/website/docs/faqs/landing_page.md

 If you have a question or are still stuck on something, you can always reach out to support by emailing [support@getdbt.com](mailto:support@getdbt.com) or using the chat widget in dbt Cloud, and we'll do our best to help out.

 ### What is dbt?
-dbt (data build tool) enables analytics engineers to transform data in their warehouses by simply writing select statements. dbt handles turning these select statements into tables and views.
+dbt enables analytics engineers to transform data in their warehouses by simply writing select statements. dbt handles turning these select statements into tables and views.

 dbt does the T in ELT (Extract, Load, Transform) processes – it doesn’t extract or load data, but it’s extremely good at transforming data that’s already loaded into your warehouse.